 Post-mortem examinations on three children found dead in their south-west London home have proved inconclusive, the Met Police has said.

-Olivia, four, and three-year-old twins Ben and Max Clarence were found at the family's home in New Malden on Tuesday.
+Olivia, 4, and three-year-old twins Ben and Max Clarence were found at the family's home in New Malden on Tuesday.

 Scotland Yard said the examinations "did not establish a cause of death" and further tests would be carried out.